Heather Wheeler: Controversies

 In August 2016, following the 2016 Rio Olympics, the European Union social media account shared a modified medals table showing its combined member states in first place.
 Wheeler tweeted in response that the British Empire had won the 2016 Rio Olympics along with a map of former imperial territories.
 Her comments were described by Labour MP David Lammy as "deeply offensive to so many people and their ancestors".
 Wheeler rejected calls to apologise, stating that her comments were "tongue-in-cheek".

-In June 2019, it was revealed that in October 2017, three months before she became minister, Wheeler described rough sleepers in her constituency as "the traditional type, old tinkers, knife-cutters wandering through".
+In June 2019, it was revealed that in October 2017, three months before she became minister, and whilst she was the Parliamentary Under-Secretary of State for Housing and Homelessness, Wheeler described rough sleepers in her constituency as "the traditional type, old tinkers, knife-cutters wandering through".
 In response, Wheeler faced calls to resign from Stephen Robertson, the chief executive of the Big Issue Foundation and a representative from a leading national charity which works on behalf of Gypsies, Travellers and Roma described the language as "disgraceful".
 Wheeler issued an apology for her "inappropriate language", and said it "is not at all representative of the great cultural contribution and rich heritage that the Gypsy, Roma and Traveller communities make to this country".

 In June 2022, Wheeler was criticised by Labour for comments made at a lunch in London, in which she described Birmingham and Blackpool as "godawful" places.
 Wheeler later apologised and said she made an "inappropriate remark that does not reflect my actual view".